notpeelz/GTFO-QoLFix/README.md

   <img height="120" alt="resource in locker ping" src="img/fixlockerping.jpg">

-- collision bug where c-foam globs could go through if aimed at the cracks
+- c-foam globs could go through doors if aimed at the cracks
 - the door frames on the tech tileset aren't pingable
 - monitor-only terminals on the tech tileset aren't pingable